jann3/dejaviewer/README.md

 ## Future work

 * Build production (.exe) for Windows
+* Autoupdater
 * Navigate to other images
 * (considering) Adding version control and saving/exporting files

 ### Why did you make this?

-Simply, I needed a replacement image viewer for Windows that would reload files while I made changes to them to make [glitchart](https://g.litch.art/).
+Simply, I needed a replacement image viewer on Windows for making [glitchart](https://g.litch.art/).